 - Clear snow from around vehicle exhaust pipes before starting the vehicle to avoid carbon monoxide poisoning.

 - Make sure emergency generators or secondary heating systems are well ventilated because their fumes contain carbon monoxide.
-Make sure your carbon monoxide detectors are working as it is a silent, odorless, killer.
 See more Generator Safety Tips .

 - Dig out fire hydrants and storm drains in your neighborhood.